 classes also facilitates prior art searches and thus the verification of the availability of a trademark.
 Indeed, when one wants to carry out prior art searches, one always refers to the classes in which one intends to register one's trademark, as well as, where appropriate, to related classes (which contain goods or services for which one considers that there is similarity or complementarity with those envisaged).
 In this way, an exhaustive search is obtained.

-Choosing the right classes
+Choosing the right classes of products and services

 Some activities are very classical and trademark applicants can easily find the class to which they belong.